-New, waxing, full or waning — a new book reveals how to practice self-care under every phase of the moon
+New, waxing, full or waning — a new book reveals how to practice self-care during every phase of the lunar cycle

 Words by DAKOTA HILLS and SIERRA BRASHEAR